slamach/pusher-puller/client/README.md

 If the project is initialized as a repository later, you need to additionally execute `npm run prepare`.

+Also you need to make your own `.env` or `.env.local` file from `.env.example`.
+Currently there is only a Giphy API key.

 ### Development
 ```
 npm start